samiam151/python-start_new_project/README.md

 For example, if I want a project folder right where I am, I'll say 'python new_project.py . new'.

 ### What You Get
 When you run the script, it creates a root folder in the location you specified.
-That folder as a -styles folder, a -scripts folder, -data folder
+That folder has a 'styles' folder, a 'scripts' folder, 'data' folder, and an 'index.html'.

+Inside, the 'scripts' folder, is a 'libs' folder, and a 'script.js' file.
+Inside the 'styles' folder is a 'style.scss' file.